sofiastb/AppsTracker/README.md

 # AppsTracker

 ### Background
-As a college applications consultant at a college applications consulting firm, I realized that many students applying to college are unaware of the deadlines and requirements for the schools they are applying to and in some cases, can be discouraged by the overwhelming amount of requirements and not know where to start.
+As a college applications consultant, I realized that many students applying to college are unaware of the deadlines and requirements for the schools they are applying to and in some cases, can be discouraged by the overwhelming amount of requirements and not know where to start.
 AppsTracker is the solution.

 ### Features
-AppsTracker is an app that allows users to track their college applications, including deadlines and requirements for each school.
+AppsTracker is an app that allows users to track their college applications.
 Users can choose a college from a list of schools and see all of the requirements and deadlines in order to submit an application to that school.
 There are over 600 schools included in AppsTracker's database, both Common Application and non-Common Application schools.

 <img src="images/1.png" width="280">
 <img src="images/2.png" width="280">